starpig1129/ai-discord-bot-PigPig/README.md

 *   🧠 **Intelligent Channel Memory**: Permanently stores and intelligently retrieves conversation history with semantic search to provide enhanced context for responses.
 *   🔄 **Auto-Update System**: Automatically checks for and applies GitHub updates with secure backups and rollback functionality.
 *   🍽️ **Practical Tools**: Set reminders, get restaurant recommendations, perform calculations, and more.
-*   💭 **Chain of Thought Reasoning**: Provides detailed, step-by-step explanations of its thought process for enhanced transparency.

 ## 📸 Feature Showcase